 A good, gentle place to start is a 16-hour fast with an 8-hour eating window –for example, eating all your meals between noon and 8 PM, and fasting for the rest of the day.
 Basically, you skip breakfast.
 If that feels good, you can work your way up to an 18-hour or even 20-hour fast (or you can stick to 16 hours).

 Also, keep in mind that you don’t have to fast every day.
 You can do a couple fasts a week and add more of them if you like how you feel.

 Start gently and see how your body responds to intermittent fasting.
 You’ll know pretty quickly whether or not intermittent fasting works for you.

 Eat lots of protein during fasting days

 A lot of the women I work with don’t get enough protein, even when they aren’t fasting.
 Protein is essential for balanced health –it helps you build lean body mass and is highly thermogenic, meaning your body burns extra calories digesting protein.
 Not surprisingly, protein is great for fat loss.

 When you try intermittent fasting, make protein a priority.
 I see far too many women who don’t get enough of it with their normal diets, much less with a shortened eating window.
 Make sure you eat lots of chicken, fish, grass-fed beef, Greek yogurt (if you tolerate dairy), and other complete protein sources.

 If intermittent fasting sounds good to you, it’s definitely worth a try.
 You may find you feel amazing on it, and if you don’t, you can always go back to eating normally.
-If you want to learn about intermittent fasting, check out this article on the benefits of fasting.
+If you want to learn about intermittent fasting for women, check out this article on the benefits of fasting.

-And for more health and lifestyle advice, why not take my Power Type Quiz?
+And for more health, women’s nutrition, and lifestyle advice, why not take my Power Type Quiz?
 It’ll give you personalized recommendations to become a better version of yourself, based on the answers you give.